 “They had the best cornbread and all kinds of stuffed fish on the walls.
 They also had lobster in a tank which was very cool to look at when we were little.”Sharron Swain, Managing Content Producer, Bham Now

 3. Ensley Grill

-Opened in downtown Ensley in 1930, the Ensley Grill was a classic meat-and-three restaurant owned by one Lawerence Kilpatrick.
+Opened in downtown Ensley in 1930, the Ensley Grill was a classic meat-and-three restaurant founed by James “Jimmy” Franklin and Lawrence Kilpatrick.
 Located at 414 19th Street in Ensley, the restaurant was a popular lunch joint for the workers at Ensley’s steel mills—in fact, according to Kilpatrick, a busy day at the Grill could see upwards of 2,000 guests!

 Guests came from all over to delight in the Grill’s delicacies—fresh-baked pies and breads, fresh vegetables, and favorites such as country-fried steak and mashed potatoes.

 “The Ensley Grill had the best cheeseburger I’ve ever had in my life!”Marilyn Long McDougal

 Unfortunately, business began to dwindle after the closing of the Ensley steel mill.
 Without the steady wages, regular patrons of the Ensley Grill dropped off.
 Eventually, the grill closed at the very end of 1987.